Orlando for Preschoolers & School-Aged Kids

 Good news: Your kids are ready for the adventure of a lifetime all over Orlando!
 Here’s your guide to the best bets for preschoolers and school-aged children.

 At this age, some theme parks will be more fun for younger children than others.
 LEGOLAND® Florida Resort is definitely calling your name, especially with its latest addition, THE LEGO® MOVIE WORLD™.
-Walt Disney World® Resort’s Magic Kingdom® Park is another stellar choice, but Disney’s Animal Kingdom® Theme Park — which gives guests the chance to see real exotic animals on Kilimanjaro Safaris®, plus other kid-friendly shows and rides — will also entertain them.
+Magic Kingdom® Park at Walt Disney World® Resort is another stellar choice, but Disney’s Animal Kingdom® Theme Park — which gives guests the chance to see real exotic animals on Kilimanjaro Safaris®, plus other kid-friendly shows and rides — will also entertain them.
+And if your little ones love Star Wars, they won’t want to miss Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios®.

 For some indoor flights of fancy, head to WonderWorks at Pointe Orlando on International Drive.
 Here, science is fun thanks to a wealth of hands-on, interactive exhibits and other activities.
 Ripley’s Believe It or Not!, also located on International Drive, is another source of unusual artifacts with proven appeal to kids, and don’t forget about the SEA LIFE Orlando Aquarium at ICON Park™.
 For a colorful experience artistic children will love, visit Crayola Experience at The Florida Mall®, just 20 minutes from ICON Park.